Monge-Kantorovich distance for PDEs: the coupling method: Porous media equation

 \end{theorem}

 This applies to the porous media equation, i.e. with $A(u)=m^{-1}u^m$, as soon as $m\geq 1$.
 The justification of the computation requires at least that $\int_{\R^d}B(u_1(x,t)) < \infty$.
-See \cite{BoCaPM} for the rigorous proof, which assumes that the solutions are smooth and positive.
+See~\cite{Otto_CPDE2001, BoCaPM} for the rigorous proof, which uses that general weak solutions of the porous media equation can be approximated by smooth and positive solutions of suitably regularized nonlinear diffusion equations.

 \vip